zlogic/mendix-docs/content/en/docs/refguide/runtime/tracing-in-runtime.md

 * Set the `OpenTelemetry.Enabled` [runtime setting](/refguide/custom-settings/) to `true`
 * Set the `otel.service.name` runtime setting to a service name

 This will enable tracing.
-The traces will be sent to http://localhost:4317.
+The traces will be sent to http://localhost:4317 using the `grpc` protocol by default.

 ### Testing